pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-26-monemvasia-velanidia-uncooperative-winds.md

 image: "IMG_6827.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 5.gpx"
-summary: "We set sail for the island of Kythira but ended up in the tiny industrial port of Velanidia."
+summary: "The Vite & Rêves crew set sail for the island of Kythira but ended up in the tiny industrial port of Velanidia."
 ---

 `From: Monemvasia, Western Peloponnesos, Greece`<br/>